lesliejwc/design-patterns/Decorator/README.md

 ### Application

-Where you want to add or remove respsonsibilities to individual objects rather than the entire class.
+Where you want to add or remove respsonsibilities (decorators) to individual objects (components) rather than the entire class.
 This is done dynamically and transparently, such that it doesn't affect other objects.

 ### Notes